ibm-cloud-docs/cis/custom-page.md

 ## Publishing error pages
 {: #publishing-error-pages}

 After you're done customizing your error pages, it's time to publish them to our edge.
-This is done through the [Custom Page CLI](/docs/cis?topic=cis-cis-cli#custom-pages).
+Publication is done through the [Custom Page CLI](/docs/cis?topic=cis-cis-cli#custom-pages).

 When you publish, the custom error page is requested once by us, then cached on the cloud's edge.

 ## Updating error pages
 {: #updating-error-pages}

-You can update an error page by re-publishing it.
+You can update an error page by republishing it.

-If CIS cannot load your site, or you have blocked the US in the CIS firewall, publishing and previewing the error page does not work.
+If {{site.data.keyword.cis_short_notm}} cannot load your site, or you blocked the US in the {{site.data.keyword.cis_short_notm}} firewall, publishing and previewing the error page does not work.
 {: note}

 ## Troubleshooting error pages